-52% of the business people expressed the view that 'clear procedures that govern the allocation and use of public funds and ensure accountability' did not exist.
-Among the respondents that think there are clear procedures, only 19% said that such procedures are 'very effective' in preventing corruption.
+50% of the business people expressed the view that 'clear procedures that govern the allocation and use of public funds and ensure accountability' did not exist.
+59% of the respondents think that 'independent bodies auditing the management of public finances' do not exist.
+Among the respondents that think there are clear procedures, only 21% said that such procedures are 'very effective' in preventing corruption.
+Similarly, only 18% of the respondents that expressed the view that there are independent financial audit bodies think that such bodies are 'very effective'.

-61% of the respondents think that 'independent bodies auditing the management of public finances' do not exist.
-Similarly, only 16% of the respondents that expressed the view that there are independent financial audit bodies think that such bodies are 'very effective'.
-On the other hand, the business people have relatively higher faith in the independence of judiciary: When asked whether an independent judiciary with the power to try ministers/public officials for abuses existed, 45% of the respondents said 'yes'.
-When asked how effective the courts were in preventing public officials for abusing their offices for their private gains, 30% of those who had perceived courts as independent enough to try abusers, said that the judiciary is 'very effective'.
+The courts are not rated any better: When asked whether an independent judiciary with the power to try ministers/public officials for abuses existed, only 36% of the respondents said 'yes'.
+When asked how effective the courts were in preventing public officials from abusing their offices for their private gains, only 21% of those who had perceived courts as independent enough to try abusers, said that the judiciary is 'very effective'.

-The trust of respondents in 'mechanisms designed to deter public officials from abusing their offices for their private interests' also turned out to be quite low; depending on the particular mechanism, only 9-23% believed that they were 'very effective'.
-For example, only 9% of the respondents found 'regulation of party financing' as 'very effective' while this rate is 10% for 'institutions auditing state spending'.
-19% expressed their belief that 'transparent public procurement systems' were 'very effective' and 16% of respondents found 'accountability of officeholders (asset declarations, conflict of interest rules, codes of conduct)' 'very effective'.
-In a similar vein, while 'citizen and media access to information' was considered as a 'very effective' deterrent by 14% of respondents.
-In this category of questions 'effective prosecution of corruption' fared slightly better than the rest with 23% believing in the strength of this mechanism.
+The trust of respondents in 'mechanisms designed to deter public officials from abusing their offices for their private interests' also turned out to be quite low; depending on the particular mechanism, only 10-19% believed that they were 'very effective'.
+For example, only 10% of the respondents found 'institutions auditing state spending'; 'regulation of party financing' and 'accountability of officeholders (asset declarations, conflict of interest rules, codes of conduct)' 'very effective'.
+In a similar vein, while 'citizen and media access to information' was considered as a 'very effective' deterrent by 13% of respondents, 15% expressed their belief that 'transparent public procurement systems' were 'very effective'.
+In this category of questions 'effective prosecution of corruption' fared slightly better than the rest with 19% believing in the strength of this mechanism.